olcf/olcf-user-docs/systems/summit_user_guide.rst

 Unified memory is a single virtual address space that is accessible to any processor in a system (within a node).
-This means that programmers only need to allocate a single unified-memory pointer (e.g. using cudaMallocManaged) that can be accessed by both the CPU and GPU, instead of requiring separate allocations for each processor.
+This means that programmers only need to allocate a single unified-memory pointer (e.g., using cudaMallocManaged) that can be accessed by both the CPU and GPU, instead of requiring separate allocations for each processor.
 This "managed memory" is automatically migrated to the accessing processor, which